 Click the changeover day below to see the price for that week, or download a calendar of seasonal pricing from the Price bands page.
 Out of peak season we can be flexible on dates so please enquire below.

-Holiday Periods The changeover day will always be adjusted to best include the holiday periods of Easter, Christmas, New Year and always move to Fri/Sat/Sun for half-terms.
+Holiday Periods At half-terms the change over day will normally move to a Friday/Saturday/Sunday arrive/depart.
+It will also always be adjusted to best include the holiday periods of Easter, Christmas and New Year.

 Millingworth Mill is a very special property steeped in history, huge amounts of character and interest.
 It sits in its own substantial gardens, tucked behind the Church in the tiny, pretty hamlet of St Ervan, just inland slightly from the Seven Bays area and the popular harbour town of Padstow.
 Once a former Mill which stopped operating in 1850, the cottage has been lovingly restored in a quirky and contemporary style and some of the remains of the working Mill buildings can still be seen to either side of the house.

 Millingworth Mill oozes charm from the moment you drive down the private driveway and over the ford to pull up in front of this picture box cottage, surrounded by its beautifully maintained gardens.
 As you step through the door the charm continues.
 Beamed ceilings, slate floors, a wood burner and plenty of quirky features meet you as you step in to this cosy, welcoming, traditional Cornish cottage.

 If its your style, you'll love Millingworth Mill.

 Kitchen, Living and Dining